Greg Mitchell: Career

+Mitchell writes a regular Substack newsletter on music and politics — Between Rock and a Hard Place.

 Views on news coverage

 In 2003 and 2004, Mitchell wrote and spoke about issues in journalistic integrity.
 In an E&P column in 2003, Mitchell wrote about having made up some quotes in a man-in-the-street article at age 21, while working as a summer intern (what he described as his Jayson Blair moment).
 He was then working for the Niagara Falls (N.Y.)
 Gazette (now the Niagara Gazette) and assigned to gather quotes from tourists at Niagara Falls.
 He wrote that he and other journalists learn from their mistakes.